Elections in France: Electoral system

-In all elections where there is a single official to be elected for a given area, including the two major national elections (the election of the President of the Republic and the election of the members of the National Assembly), two-round runoff voting is used.
+In all elections where there is a single official to be elected for a given area, including the two major national elections (the election of the President of the Republic and the election of the members of the National Assembly), the electoral system of two-round runoff voting is used.

 For elections to the European Parliament and some local elections, proportional voting is used.

 National Assembly

 The 577 members of the National Assembly are elected using a two-round system with single-member constituencies.

 To be elected in the first round, a candidate is required to secure an absolute majority of votes cast, and also to secure votes equal to at least 25% of eligible voters in their constituency.
 Should none of the candidates satisfy these conditions, a second round of voting ensues.
 Most constituencies proceed to a second round election.
-Only first-round candidates with the support of at least 12.5% of eligible voters are allowed to participate, but if only 1 candidate meets that standard the two candidates with the highest number of votes in the first round may continue to the second round.
+Only first-round candidates with the support of at least 12.5% of eligible voters are allowed to participate, but if only one candidate meets that standard the two candidates with the highest number of votes in the first round may continue to the second round.
 In the second round, the candidate with a plurality is elected.
 Of the 577 constituencies, 539 are in metropolitan France, 27 are in overseas departments and territories and 11 are for French citizens living abroad.